ondras12345/AlarmClock/docs/manual.md

 This is not considered a major problem and will likely not be fixed.

-## Ambient LED strip
+## Ambient LED
-A LED strip can be connected to the device.
+An LED can be connected to the device.
 It slowly lights up when the alarm enables it.
-[PWM][Wikipedia PWM] is used for dimming.
+[PWM][Wikipedia PWM] is output by the microcontroller, but the hardware setup I use ([AlarmClock-hardware][AlarmClock-hardware]) converts it to constant current reduction linear dimming.
 It can also be controlled manually trough the [Serial CLI](#Serial-CLI) and the LCD GUI (home screen).

 Ambient is turned on `Alarm_ambient_dimming_duration` before the alarm